Clever/clever-oauth-examples/php/README.md

 ### Tests
 To run this example's tests, you will need to install the phpunit and http-mock.

-Installing these dependcies is easy with [Composer](https://getcomposer.org/).
+Installing these dependencies is easy with [Composer](https://getcomposer.org/).

 `composer install`